grahamc/grahamc.github.com/_posts/2018-08-02-an-epyc-nixos-build-farm.md

 The Nix community has collected and curated build instructions (_expressions_) for many thousands of packages in the Nix package collection, Nixpkgs.
-Nixpkgs is a large GitHub repository, which receives over a thousand pull requests each month.
-Some of these changes can some times cause all of the packages to rebuild.
+The collection is a large GitHub repository, which receives over a thousand pull requests each month.
+Some of these changes can sometimes cause all of the packages to rebuild.

 To test changes to Nixpkgs and release updates for Nix and NixOS, we necessarily created our own build infrastructure.
 This allows us to